On the blog...

 What’s it like to travel in Senegal?
 Is it safe for solo female travelers?
 And what is a sept-place, anyway?
 Read on, for advice on traveling independently by public transport from Dakar and along the beaches of the Petite Côte.

-Peshawar and Swat Valley Travel Guide: Itinerary and Tips
+Peshawar and Swat Valley Travel Guide: itinerary and tips

 People often wonder if it’s safe to travel to Peshawar and Swat Valley.
 Both of these places turned out to be among the highlights of Pakistan, for us.
 Here’s our guide to getting there and around, and some information on costs, transport and things to do along the way.